Or, Big Damn Bronze AgeDisney StyleAward BaitingEnd CreditsPower Ballad.

 CBS has "One Shining Moment", which is traditionally played over a final montage at the end of the NCAA basketball tournament.
 It was originally intended as a closing theme for Super Bowl XXI, but their coverage of the game was running too long, so it got sent to the cutting room floor.
 That is, until it got re-purposed (with amended lyrics) for March Madness a few months later.

 CTV had one for its Olympic Games coverage, "I Believe", which was its official "anthem" for the 2010 Winter Olympics in Vancouver.
 So much so that it was played in every other commercial leading up to the Games, the main theme for the coverage was based on it (although thankfully in a more orchestral style), and then, yes, it got used on montages and as the sappy credits music after the Closing Ceremonies in both Vancouver and London.
-It quickly became the Most Annoying Sound for many viewers, particularly the ones who wished CBC hadn't had the Olympics swiped from under them as quickly as CTV did with the Hockey Night in Canada song.
+It quickly became the Most Annoying Sound for many viewers, especially the ones who wished CBC hadn't had the Olympics swiped from under them as quickly as CTV also did with the Hockey Night in Canada theme.

 "The Song That Goes Like This" from Spamalot is largely a spoof of this type of song, as well as Andrew Lloyd Webber ballads (there's some overlap between them stylistically); "Find Your Grail," meanwhile, plays it 100% straight.